Driving Your Strategy Through Data and Planning

 - Operating margins?

-- In what ways does our strategic platform allow you to create value in the market?
+2. In what ways does our strategic platform allow us to create value in the market?

 Like marketing intelligence, sound planning involves capturing and analyzing information.
 This analysis will help assess how your plan is working and give insight into what adjustments must be made.
 Determining your key performance measures should be done during the planning stage so data capture and analysis systems can be weaved into the fabric of the strategy.